egarofalo/beer-blocks/readme.txt

 - Code improvements in `border.js` helper
 - Remove unused styles
 - Remove `build` directory from git workflow
+= 1.3.1 =
+- Add default margin-top and margin-bottom (`0px`) to the following blocks for the editor view only:
+  - `beer-blocks/button`
+- Add default margin-top and margin-bottom (`15px`) to the following blocks for the editor view only:
+  - `beer-blocks/row`
+  - `beer-blocks/header`
+  - `beer-blocks/paragraph`
+- Add default margin-top and margin-bottom (`0px`) to the following blocks for the frontend only:
+  - `beer-blocks/row`
+- Add default margin-top and margin-bottom (`15px`) to the following blocks for the editor view and the frontend:
+  - `beer-blocks/tabs`
+  - `beer-blocks/fa-icon`
+  - `beer-blocks/separator`
+  - `beer-blocks/grid`
+  - `beer-blocks/container`
+  - `beer-blocks/advanced-header`
+  - `beer-blocks/accordion`
+  - `beer-blocks/alert`
+  - `beer-blocks/buttons`
+  - `beer-blocks/section`
+  - `beer-blocks/jumbotron`
+- Add default margin-top and margin-bottom (`0px`) to the following blocks for the editor view and the frontend:
+  - `beer-blocks/tab-pane`
+  - `beer-blocks/column`
+- Add spacing settings in `beer-blocks/fa-icon` block
+- Remove margin styles in the global `editor.css` stylesheet, which was removing the default extra margins of wordpress blocks

 == Upgrade Notice ==